Home

 Difficult Deliveries- French Bulldog puppies are often delivered by caesarean section because their large heads will not fit through the birth canal.
 Never put undue stress on this dog by breeding her if you're not an expert and can't afford large vet bills for the delivery of the puppies.
 Many female bulldogs, along with their litters, have died (even in the most experienced hands) during, before and after delivery.

-Nutrition Requirements- Since Bulldogs are not big on exercise, overfeeding could quickly lead to obesity and add insult to injury by making his breathing difficulties that much worse.
+Nutrition Requirements- Since Bulldogs are not big on exercise, offering too many treats or allowing him easy access to unlimited food can quickly lead to weight issues...
+AND add insult to injury by making his breathing difficulties that much worse.
 Calorie requirements will depend on the size of your dog.
-Check with your vet to keep your dog healthy and offer treats sparingly.
+Keep his ideal weight in an even balance and offer treats sparingly when exercise doesn't factor into lifestyle.

-Temperature Sensitivity- Bulldogs need a temperature controlled environment.
-They do not tolerate temperature extrememes well, hot or cold.
+Heat Sensitivity- Bulldogs need a temperature controlled environment.
+They do not tolerate temperature extremes well, hot or cold.
 If they're exposed to more heat than their bodies can dissipate through panting, it could quickly become lethal for this dog.

-Separation Anxiety- French Bulldogs love companionship, so it's no wonder that they become frustrated when they're left home alone.
+Separation Anxiety- This breed loves companionship, so it's no wonder that they become frustrated when they're left home alone.
 Click the link above for tips to help minimize the "accidents" on your carpet and destructive chewing of your belongings.

 Not all Bulldogs are unhealthy.
-It's true that they do have special needs and (due to the anatomical structure of their face and airways) they require special care, but many health problems can be avoided.
-It's important to educate yourself and ask questions of your breeder before you purchase a puppy.
+It's true that they do have special needs and (due to the anatomical structure of their face and airways) they require special care, but many of the health problems below can be avoided.
+Read our FAQ page to learn how to minimize your chances of acquiring a sick dog and how to find a responsible breeder.

 Breathing Difficulty- Some conditions which can contribute to making this problem worse are Cleft palate and Elongated Soft Palate- This is seen commonly in breeds with pushed-in faces.
 Even mild cases often require surgery to correct.
 Symptoms to watch for include labored breathing, coughing, gagging, heavy snorting and fainting.